PanPraescribens/primitive-survival/README.md

 Version 2.5.7 Updates

 - New: Common configuration file ..\VintagestoryData\ModConfig\primitivesurvival.json to configure raft speed, prevent altars from dropping gold, customize traps and fishing - thanks @techrabbit, @Quixjote
-- New: Fish chunk depletion/repletion
+- New: Fish chunk depletion/repletion, thanks @Gox
 - New: Decreased default raft speed
 - New: Polish translation courtesy of @qexow!
 - New: Some code refactoring